Learn how to make this overnight bagel recipe with a step by step video

 - Once the bagels float, begin to boil the water over high heat in the dutch oven.
 Once the water is at a rolling boil, add in molasses, a tablespoon at a time, until the water is dark brown.

 - Gently place as many bagels into the boiling water as will comfortably fit without over crowding the dutch oven.
 Allow the bagels to boil for 30 seconds on the first side, then flip and boil for an additional 30 seconds on the second side.
 Using a slotted spoon, remove the bagel from the boiling water and place on a wire rack to cool.
+Optionally top with flakey salt, sesame seeds, or poppy seeds immediately after the bagel has been removed from the water.
 Repeat until all of the bagels have been boiled.

 - Carefully, remove the hot pizza stones from the oven.
 Transfer the cornmeal from the original baking sheets to the hot pizza stone to prevent sticking.
 Place bagels on the stone about 2 inches apart.
 Bake for 15 -19 minutes, rotating shelves halfway through, until bagels are deeply browned and shiny on top.
 Keep an eye on your bagels (without opening the oven door) to make sure they're not getting too dark.
 Remove from the oven and let cool completely on a wire rack.